-2.3.11.1 Driver installation (Windows)
+Driver installation (Windows) 2.3.11.1

 On the initial connection with a PC the operating system will identify the device as new hardware and will try to install a driver.
 The required driver is for a Communication Device Class (CDC) device and is usually integrated in current operating systems such as Windows 7 or 10.
-But it's strongly recommended to use the included driver installer (on USB stick) to gain maximum compatibility of the device to our softwares.
+But it's strongly recommended to use and install the included driver (on USB stick) to gain maximum compatibility of the device to our softwares.